-Assisted living often includes care, housing, and meals in one monthly fee.
+Assisted living costs often include care, housing, and meals in one monthly fee.
 Because of this, it can seem like a much more expensive option than home care.
 However, assisted living may cost less than aging at home when home care, groceries, transportation, and other costs are combined.

 Home care offers companionship, transportation, and daily assistance for seniors living at home.
 The level of care will vary based on the individual’s need, but it’s important to note that nursing care isn’t included in home care.